My Antonio

-My Antonio is a reality television show about Antonio Sabàto, Jr. first broadcast on VH1 in 2009.
+My Antonio is a reality television show about Antonio Sabàto, Jr., first broadcast on VH1 on August 16, 2009 until October 25, 2009.

+Plot

-The series followed Sabàto (then 37 years of age) in his search for a partner.
-Single women arrived in Hawaii to compete for Sabàto's approval.
-Extra drama was created through the addition of Sabàto's mother and the appearance of his ex-wife Tully Jensen as one of the competitors.
+The series followed Sabàto (37 years of age at the time) in his search for a partner.
+A total of 14 single, middle-aged women from different backgrounds, places, and ethnicities arrived in Hawaii to compete for Sabàto's approval.
+Extra drama was created through the addition of Sabàto's mother, Yvonne Kabouchy and the appearance of his ex-wife, Tully Jensen as one of the competitors.